nabeelvalley/docs/src/content/blog/2021/19-03/render-component-by-tag-name-react.md

+---
+published: true
+title: Render Element by Tag Name in React
+subtitle: 19 March 2021
+description: Dynamically render a React Element given the name of the corresponding HTML element
+---

 [[toc]]

 When using React it can sometimes be useful to render a standard HTML element given the element name dynamically as a prop